 Letters, documents, notebooks, accounts, and receipts of two southeast Missouri families.
 Papers concern family news, business, farming, livestock, religion, teaching, Indians, fur trade, economics, politics, Gold Rush, and Civil War and descriptions of California, Iowa, Kansas, and Texas.

-Excerpts from brochure, giving short biographies of Orson Pratt, Steven Kearny, John C. Fremont, J.N.
+The collection contains mimeographed excerpts from a brochure, giving short biographies of Orson Pratt, Steven Kearny, John C. Fremont, J.N.
 Nicollet, and Silvestre Escalante.

 Yates, William, Diary, 1859-1860 (C0460)